Bitshala/MB-cohort/README.md

 - What is a Bitcoin Transaction?
 How is a Transaction constructed in Bitcoin?

-- Different components of transactions
+- What are different components of a Bitcoin Transaction?

 - What is a Coinbase Transaction?
 How are they created and why?